What is Topic Modeling?

 And when we change “music” to “movies,” we see it change dramatically again.

-To build your topic clusters for topic modeling, you have to go beyond the basic keyword research tool.
+To build your topic clusters for topic modeling, you have to go beyond the primary keyword research tool.
 You’re looking for more than related keywords.
-Using a tool like Article Insights is an excellent place to start because it takes the main keyword you’re targeting and spits out groups of words you should aim to include across 20 topics related to your content.
+Using a tool like Article Insights is an excellent place to start because it takes the primary keyword you’re targeting and spits out groups of words you should aim to include across 20 topics related to your content.
 For instance, if your main article is about types of acne, Article Insights would return something that looks like this:

 Source: Article Insights